alaaNfissi/CNN-n-GRU-for-speech-emotion-recognition/README.md

 <!-- ABSTRACT -->
 ## Abstract

-<p align="justify"> Speech emotion recognition (SER) is challenging as
-human emotions are often ambiguous, which makes them difficult to identify.
-In this paper, we introduce CNN-n-GRU, a novel end- to-end (E2E) deep learning model for speech emotion recognition.
+<p align="justify"> Speech emotion recognition (SER) is challenging as human emotions are often ambiguous, which makes them difficult to identify.
+In this paper, we introduce CNN-n-GRU, a novel end-to-end (E2E) deep learning model for speech emotion recognition.
 The proposed architecture consists of an n-layer convolutional neural network (CNN) followed by an n-layer Gated Recurrent Unit (GRU).
-Both CNNs and RNNs demonstrated promising re- sults when processing raw waveform speech input.
+Both CNNs and RNNs demonstrated promising results when processing raw waveform speech input.
 This motivated our idea of integrating them into a single architecture in order to take advantage of both approaches.
 Because a CNN model can generate multiple levels of abstraction for feature representation, we use it as a first component to extract high-level features, to be provided to subsequent RNN layers in order to aggregate long-term dependencies.
 On the one hand, we train our model in a way to allow the CNN component to recognise high-level speech representations from raw waveform, instead of extracting handcrafted features or spectrograms.
 This allows the network to better capture relevant narrow-band emotion features, while handling variable-length speech without requiring segmentation.
-On the other hand, the RNN component is able to learn temporal- based characteristics, allowing the network to better capture the signal’s time-distributed features.
-The proposed model was evaluated for speech emotion recognition, by comparison to state- of-the-art methods on both TESS and IEMOCAP datasets.
+On the other hand, the RNN component is able to learn temporal-based characteristics, allowing the network to better capture the signal’s time-distributed features.
+The proposed model was evaluated for speech emotion recognition, by comparison to state-of-the-art methods on both TESS and IEMOCAP datasets.
 The experimental results demonstrated the high accuracy of the proposed CNN-n-GRU model, outperforming state-of-the-art SER approaches. </p>
 <div align="center">

 ![model-architecture][model-architecture]